awsdocs/amazon-s3-user-guide/doc_source/create-bucket.md

 1. Choose **Next**\.

 1. On the **Set permissions** page, you manage the permissions that are set on the bucket that you are creating\.

-You can grant read access to your bucket to the general public \(everyone in the world\)\.
-Granting public read access is applicable to a small subset of use cases such as when buckets are used for websites\.
-We recommend that you do not change the default setting of **Do not grant public read access to this bucket**\.
-You can change permissions after you create the bucket\.
-For more information about setting bucket permissions, see [How Do I Set ACL Bucket Permissions?](set-bucket-permissions.md)
+   Under **Public access settings for this bucket**, we recommend that you do not change the default settings that are listed under **Manage public access control lists \(ACLs\) for this bucket** or **Manage public bucket policies for this bucket**\.
+You can change the permissions after you create the bucket\.
+For more information about setting bucket permissions, see [How Do I Set ACL Bucket Permissions?](set-bucket-permissions.md)\.
 **Warning**
-We highly recommend that you *do not* grant public read access to the bucket that you are creating\.
-Granting public read access permissions means that anyone in the world can access the objects in the bucket\.
+We highly recommend that you keep the default access settings for blocking public access to the bucket that you are creating\.
+Public access means that anyone in the world can access the objects in the bucket\.

+   If you intend to use the bucket to store Amazon S3 server access logs, in the drop\-down list under **Manage system permissions**, choose **Grant Amazon S3 Log Delivery group write access to this bucket** \.
+For more information about server access logs, see [How Do I Enable Server Access Logging for an S3 Bucket?](server-access-logging.md)\.
+![\[Set permissions page with default settings.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/create-bucket-set-permissions.png)

    When you're done configuring permissions on the bucket, choose **Next**\.
-![\[Set permissions page with default settings.\]](http://docs.aws.amazon.com/AmazonS3/latest/user-guide/images/create-bucket-set-permissions.png)

 1. On the **Review** page, verify the settings\.
 If you want to change something, choose **Edit**\.
 If your current settings are correct, choose **Create bucket**\.